What is Minnesota known for? 30 things you didn’t know!

 The MN State Fair

 Minnesota has a rich history of Scandinavian immigration.
-Most residents today still having ties to their Scandinavian roots.
+Most residents today still have ties to their Scandinavian roots.

 This heritage is celebrated throughout the state with festivals, museums, and cultural events.